comsm0034/2019_20/README.md

 ### Recommended reading:

 This field is highlight interdisciplinary, as such there is no single textbook that covers all our lectures.
-However, below we highlight with ** the most relevant ones for this unit.
+However, below we highlight **in bold** the most relevant ones for this unit.
 Theoretical neuroscience:

-    ** Theoretical Neuroscience by P Dayan and L F Abbott (MIT Press 2001), see also errata.
+1. **Theoretical Neuroscience by P Dayan and L F Abbott (MIT Press 2001)**, see also errata.
-    Neuronal Dynamics by Wulfram Gerstner, Werner M. Kistler, Richard Naud and Liam Paninski.
+2. Neuronal Dynamics by Wulfram Gerstner, Werner M. Kistler, Richard Naud and Liam Paninski.
 Full version online.
-    Introduction To The Theory Of Neural Computation, Volume I by John Hertz.
+3. Introduction To The Theory Of Neural Computation, Volume I by John Hertz.
 (Classical and accessible book on neural computation)
-    Bayesian Brain: Probabilistic Approaches to Neural Coding
+4. Bayesian Brain: Probabilistic Approaches to Neural Coding

 Machine/statistical Learning:

-    ** General ML book: Information Theory, Inference and Learning Algorithms by David MacKay.
-Full version available online ** Deep Learning (including Recurrent neural nets): Deep Learning by Ian Goodfellow, Yoshua Bengio and Aaron Courville Unsupervised learning: Natural Image Statistics by Aapo Hyvarinen, Jarmo Hurri, and Patrik O. Hoyer.
+1. General ML book: Information Theory, Inference and Learning Algorithms by David MacKay.
+Full version available online
+2. **Deep Learning (including Recurrent neural nets): Deep Learning by Ian Goodfellow, Yoshua Bengio and Aaron Courville**
+3. Unsupervised learning: Natural Image Statistics by Aapo Hyvarinen, Jarmo Hurri, and Patrik O. Hoyer.
 Full version available online.
-    Reinforcement learning: Reinforcement Learning: An Introduction by Richard S. Sutton and Andrew G. Barto.
+4. Reinforcement learning: Reinforcement Learning: An Introduction by Richard S. Sutton and Andrew G. Barto.
 Full version available online.

-** Super useful math/stat cheat-sheet by Iain Murray: https://homepages.inf.ed.ac.uk/imurray2/pub/cribsheet.pdf
+**Super useful math/stat cheat-sheet by Iain Murray**: https://homepages.inf.ed.ac.uk/imurray2/pub/cribsheet.pdf